James H. Nash Poetry Contest

 First place winner will receive a newsletter feature.
-First place and honorable mentions will all receive a website feature, and will be published in and receive a free copy of St. Louis Poetry Center’s annual chapbook.
+First place and finalists will all receive a website feature, and will be published in and receive a free copy of Saint Louis Poetry Center’s annual chapbook.

 2021 Contest Judge: Adrian Matejka

 Adrian Matejka is a graduate of the MFA program at Southern Illinois University Carbondale.
 He is the author of The Devil’s Garden (Alice James Books, 2003) which won the New York / New England Award; Mixology (Penguin, 2009), a winner of the 2008 National Poetry Series; and The Big Smoke (Penguin, 2013), winner of the 2014 Anisfield-Wolf Book Award and finalist for the National Book Award and Pulitzer Prize.
 His most recent collection, Map to the Stars, was published by Penguin in 2017.
 His mixed media collaboration with Nicholas Galanin and Kevin Neireiter inspired by Funkadelic, Standing on the Verge / Maggot Brain, will be published by Third Man Books in February 2021; and his new collection of poems Somebody Else Sold the World will be published by Penguin in July 2021.
 Among Matejka’s other honors are the Eugene and Marilyn Glick Indiana Authors Award, the Julia Peterkin Award, a Pushcart Prize, and fellowships from the Academy of American Poets, the Bellagio Center, the Guggenheim Foundation, the Lannan Foundation, the National Endowment for the Arts, and a Simon Fellowship from United States Artists.
 He teaches at Indiana University in Bloomington and served as Poet Laureate of Indiana for 2018-19.